To vote in any UK elections you must be registered on the electoral register.

 If you're not sure what to do or need any help, just ask the staff at the polling station – they'll be happy to assist you.

-If you have a disability which means you can't fill in the ballot paper yourself, you can ask the presiding officer – the person in charge of the polling station - to mark the ballot paper for you, or you can take someone along with you to help you.
+If you have a disability which means you can't fill in the ballot paper yourself, you can ask the presiding officer – the person in charge of the polling station - to mark the ballot paper for you.
+You can also take someone along with you to help you if you'd prefer.

 If you have a visual impairment, you can ask for a large print ballot paper to refer to when you cast your vote or a special tactile voting device that is designed so you can mark your ballot paper on your own.